superfly/docs/reference/fly-launch.html.md

   - /docs/getting-started/launch-app/
 ---

-Fly Launch automates as much as possible between writing the code and deploying on Fly.io, setting you up with a running app with good defaults.
-The usual way to create a new Fly App is to write your project and then run [`fly launch`](/docs/flyctl/launch/).
+Fly Launch is our Platform-as-a-Service product that takes some of the work out of deploying and managing your Fly App.
+Two commands that you'll use often are [`fly launch`](/docs/flyctl/launch/) and [`fly deploy`](/docs/apps/deploy/).
+The usual way to create a new Fly App is to write your project and then run `fly launch`.
+The `fly launch` command automates as much as possible between writing the code and deploying on the Fly Platform, setting you up with a running app with good defaults.

 The `fly launch` command can perform several tasks, depending on the project: